This blog may contain affiliate links. Read our disclosure policy for more info.

 Folk Hostel – This is one of the best budget hostels in El Calafate.
 It’s a great option (if it’s available.)
 The staff are amazing, the facilities are modern and clean, and the location is perfect!

-Hotel Amado – This beautiful hotel is located as close as you can get to the middle of town.
-It’s clean, modern, and a great place to stay for those looking to be close to town.
+Posada Karut Josh – This small little hotel is located as close as you can get to the middle of town and Argentino Lake.
+It’s simple but clean and a great place to stay for those looking to be close to town.

 Del Glaciar Libertador Hotel – Simple hotel located only 10 minutes from town.
 Includes a good breakfast and they also have an amazing social bar and restaurant.